 - Mature Height × Spread — 6 to 36 inches × 10 to 24 inches

 - Added Benefits – Attracts beneficials, attracts hummingbirds

 - Sun Requirements – Sun, Part Sun, Part Shade, Shade

-Regional Advice and Care – To improve branching and a full habit, pinch off flowers.
-However, if you are trying to attract pollinators and hummingbirds, or want to collect seeds later in the season, be sure to leave the flowers.
+If you are trying to attract pollinators and hummingbirds, or want to collect seeds later in the season, be sure to leave the flowers.
 There are no serious insect or disease problems.
 Overwatering in shady conditions can sometimes encourage powdery mildew or root rot.
-These fungus issues can be treated with an organic fungicide.
+Treat fungal issues with an organic fungicide.